getpelican/pelican/docs/faq.rst

 Is it mandatory to have a configuration file?
 =============================================

-No, it's not.
-Configuration files are just an easy way to configure Pelican.
+Configuration files are optional and are just an easy way to configure Pelican.
 For basic operations, it's possible to specify options while invoking Pelican via the command line.
 See ``pelican --help`` for more information.